 1.2 Honorary members are not obliged to pay contributions or meet specified funding obligations

 - The subsidies, sponsoring funds, cost contributions by advertisements and other funding provided and receipts received by the Association.

 - The income, fees and cost contributions the Chamber receives for its services and events.

 - Bank interest for credit balances held by the Chamber.

 The members of the Chamber are its ordinary members (hereinafter referred to as "Members") as well as honorary members.

 "Members" shall be all natural or legal persons[ii] who identify with the Chamber's objectives, accept its statutes, oblige themselves to perform their moral and material obligations and are admitted to membership upon application by the competent bodies.

 - Honorary members:

-- Honorary members of the Chamber are such persons as render important moral and substantive services to support its activities and to achieve its goals and are therefore appointed as such by the General Assembly of members.
+- Honorary members of the Chamber are persons who render important moral and substantive services to support Chamber’s activities and to achieve its goals and are therefore appointed as such by the General Assembly of members.